- Contact Presenter

 Daily Breakdown

-Tuesday & Wednesday 10am – 12:30pm Warmup, music and play reading (short break midway)
+Tuesday & Wednesday 10am – 12:30pm Warmup, design and play reading (short break midway)

 12:30 – 1pm Lunch